Probing AGN-ISM Feedback through Extended X-ray Emission in ESO 137-G034: Spectral Analysis

 \subsubsection{Nucleus}

-The best-fit model for the nuclear spectrum consists of two {\tt cloudy} components with an internal absorption, {\tt xsphabs}, and a {\tt mytorus} component.{Single {\tt apec} and single {\tt cloudy} models do not provide satisfactory fit to the data (see Appendix\,\ref{appendix:spectra} for the f-test results).
-The soft part of the spectra can also be described by a combination of {\tt apec} and {\tt cloudy}, with slightly worse fit statistics ($\chi^2=1.07$ and $\chi^2=1.18$, respectively) and {\tt apec} best-fit temperature $kT\sim0.1$\,keV.
+The best-fit model for the nuclear spectrum consists of two {\tt cloudy} components with an internal absorption, {\tt xsphabs}, and a {\tt mytorus} model. {Single {\tt apec} and single {\tt cloudy} models do not provide satisfactory fit to the data (see Appendix\,\ref{appendix:spectra} for the f-test results).
+The soft part of the spectra can also be described by a combination of {\tt apec} and {\tt cloudy}, with slightly worse fit statistics ({ {\tt wstat} / d.o.f.$=1.07$ and $1.18$, }respectively) and {\tt apec} best-fit temperature $kT\sim0.1$\,keV.
 This model can be however rejected based on the unrealistically high intrinsic luminosity of the {\tt apec} component ($\sim 10^{44}$erg s$^{-1}$ in $0.05-4$\,keV energy range).
-A combination of two thermal components leads to poorer fit quality, with $\chi^2=1.23$ (see Appendix\,\ref{appendix:spectra}).
-During the fitting procedure,} we fixed the inclination angle in the {\tt mytorus} model to $80^\circ$, as appropriate for a CT AGN in which the torus is blocking our view of the central AGN, and set the \textbf{intrinsic continuum photon index for} both the continuum {($c$ index)} and line components { ($Fe$ index)}to $\Gamma=1.8$, a typical value for AGN \citep[e.g.,][]{Marchesi17}.
-The { equatorial column densities ($N_{HFe}$ and $N_{Hc}$), the normalization of the fluorescent Fe line (norm$_{Fe}$), and the normalization of the continuum (norm$_{ c}$) were treated as free parameters.}
+A combination of two thermal components leads to poorer fit quality, with { {\tt wstat} / d.o.f. } $=1.24$.
+During the fitting procedure,} we fixed the inclination angle in the {\tt mytorus} model to $80^\circ$, as appropriate for a CT AGN in which the torus is blocking our view of the central AGN, and set the {intrinsic power-law continuum photon index for} both the continuum and line components to $\Gamma=1.8$, a typical value for AGN \citep[e.g.,][]{Marchesi17}.{The equatorial column densities ($N_{HFe}$ and $N_{Hc}$), and the normalizations (norm$_{Fe}$ and norm$_{ c}$) were free model parameters.
+Fe and c indices denote the fluorescent Fe line and continuum components respectively.}

 The fitted parameters of the {\tt cloudy} models include ionization parameter ($\log U$) the gas column density ($\log N_H$) and the normalization.
-The soft emission ($<4.0$\,keV) is dominated by a combination of a highly ionized, low-column-density component ($\log U_h \sim 0.6$, $\log N_{Hh} \sim 19$) that dominates below $1$\,keV, and a low-ionization, high-column-density component ($\log U_l \sim -1.3$, $\log N_{Hl} \sim 22$), that dominates in the feature-rich $1-3$\,keV band. { As the best-fit of the intrinsic absorption gives only an upper limit on the equivalent column density ($N_H <3\times10^{20}$atoms cm$^{-2}$), we removed it from the final model.
+The soft emission ($<4.0$\,keV) is dominated by a combination of a highly ionized, low-column-density component ($\log U_h \sim 0.6$, $\log N_{Hh} \sim 19$) that dominates below $1$\,keV, and a low-ionization, high-column-density component ($\log U_l \sim -1.4$, $\log N_{Hl} \sim 22$), that dominates in the feature-rich $1-3$\,keV band. { As the best-fit of the intrinsic absorption gives only an upper limit on the equivalent column density ($N_H <3\times10^{20}$atoms cm$^{-2}$), we removed it from the final model.
 We denote ionized, low-column-density {\tt cloudy} component with $h$ and low-ionization, high-column-density {\tt cloudy} component with $l$.}